Code-Institute-Submissions/Memory-Game-20/README.md

 View the live project [here](https://leoney.github.io/Memory-Game/)

 This is a single player memory match cards game with theme - The Eight Summits: "collective name for eight highest mountains in the seven continents".
-The intention is the game not only to help improve the player memory but trigger curiocity and interest in learning more about the highest summits on the seven continents.
+The intention is the game is not only to help improve the player's memory but trigger curiocity and interest in learning more about the highest summits on the seven continents.
 The game has the added benefit of being able to change increase the difficulty levels and rate the performance of the player.

 <img src="assets/readme_images/mockup.png">